 Where Hermes wins

-Hermes is the right call when the value of the system depends on what happens inside a single agent’s reasoning, not on the workflow that connects multiple agents.
+Hermes is the right call when the value of the system depends on what happens inside a single agent’s reasoning rather than on the workflow that connects multiple agents.

 That difference compounds on two task types: